 Even though it's one of our favorite things to do, at first, seed gardening can feel overwhelming.
 As with any new endeavor, a few tips from an expert can put your efforts way ahead, making the overwhelming seem very doable.
 Here's some of our best tips we've learned over the many collective years of seed gardening we have at Botanical Interests.

-- Keep it clean.
-If you start seed indoors or outdoors in containers, always sanitize the containers and use seed-starting mix or potting soil rather than garden soil, which can introduce pests and disease.
+If you start seed indoors or outdoors in containers, always sanitize the containers and use seed-starting mix rather than garden soil, which can introduce pests and disease.
 Read more about growing in containers.

-- Exposure.
 Find where you get the most sun.
 Full sun means 6 or more hours of unshaded exposure, which is ideal for most vegetable plants.
 Some varieties will grow well in part sun/part shade, which means 3 to 6 hours of sunlight per day.

-- Keep a journal.
 Growth as a gardener can really be helped along if you have a good record of when and what you grew, what excelled in your garden, what flavors you preferred, etc. This habit will help you to continue to move forward year to year, and it also gives you time to simply reflect in your garden.
-This journal template can help keep your notes organized.
+Our Garden Journal template can help keep your notes organized.

 Gardening is part science experiment and part creative outlet.
 Seeds are designed to grow with soil and sun to feed them, and while they may not be originally adapted to our area, like peppers, we can learn a few tricks to help them along.
 If you ask almost any gardener, part of the fun of gardening is the learning, so let's get started!
 Learn more about seed starting with our seed starting articles.